 How to Make Easy Homemade Guava Jam

-Aside from the deliciously sweet, golden mangoes, another fruit that best describes summer in tropical countries (like the Philippines) is guava.
-This plant belongs to the myrtle family.
-It bears round fruits with colors that range from green, to yellow. and even red.
 Guava can be eaten as it is, but it can be used as ingredients on drinks, cakes, marmalade, jam, candies, and even savory dishes.
-Though it's quite underrated and usually taken for granted, these little guys can also be an equally refreshing treat in the middle of the scorching summer heat!
+Though it's quite underrated and usually taken for granted, these little guys can also make an equally refreshing treat in the middle of the scorching summer heat!

-The only issue with these fruits is it texture.
-It's seedy the flesh is hard.
-People may hesitate to take a bite to it sometimes.
-But if you really want to enjoy these fruits minus it's rock hard texture, why don't you turn into a jam?
-Wanna know how?
-Here's a succinct guide that you can print for your reference:
+The only issue with these fruits is its texture.
+It's seedy and the flesh is hard.
+People may hesitate to take a bite of it sometimes, but if you really want to enjoy these fruits minus its rock hard texture, why don't you turn it into a jam?

 - 1 kilo ripe guava (peeled)